Observance of Christmas by country: Australia

 In Australia, as with all of the Southern Hemisphere, Christmas occurs during the height of the summer season.
-Christmas Day and Boxing Day (December 25–26) are recognized as national public holidays in Australia, and workers are therefore entitled to a day off with pay.
+Christmas Day and Boxing Day (25–26 December) are recognized as national public holidays in Australia, and workers are therefore entitled to a day off with pay.

 The Australian traditions and decorations are quite similar to those of the United Kingdom and North America, and similar wintry iconography is commonplace.
 This means a red fur-coated Santa Claus riding a sleigh, carols such as "Jingle Bells", and various snow-covered Christmas scenes on Christmas cards and decorations appear in the middle of summer.
 There have also been depictions of Christmas traditions tailored to Australian iconography, such as Santa partaking in activities such as surfing (in 2015, a world record was set on Bondi Beach for the world's largest surf lesson, featuring 320 participants in Santa suits), parodies of traditional carols, and original songs such as Rolf Harris's Six White Boomers (which depicts Santa Claus as using a ute pulled by kangaroos instead of reindeer and a sleigh).

 A notable Christmas event in Australia is Carols by Candlelight—an annual concert and charity appeal benefiting the charity Vision Australia.

+Fiji

+Guam

+Christmas is a public holiday in Guam and has its difference from traditional customs.

+The period of the holiday season of Christmas in Guam is celebrated with a fiesta.
+The celebration involves the annual Magof Nochebuena Peace Festival with a display of colourful lights and nativity scenes.
+A special tradition is the coconut Christmas tree, towering over 6 metres and made up of a thousand coconuts, painted by local community members.